SciML/SciMLBook/README.md

 be used to reveal some intriguing properties of dynamical systems which will be further explored through the rest of the course.

+## Lecture 5: Array-Based Parallelism, Embarrassingly Parallel Problems, and Data-Parallelism

+#### Lecture Notes

+#### Optional Pre-Reading Materials

+Now that we have a concrete problem, let's start investigating ways to parallelize its solution.
+We will first see that many systems have an almost automatic way of parallelizing through array operations, which we will call array-based parallelism.
+The ability to easily parallelize large blocked linear algebra will be discussed, along with libraries like OpenBLAS, Intel MKL, CuBLAS (GPU parallelism) and Elemental.jl.
+This gives a form of Within-Method Parallelism which we can use to optimize specific algorithms which utilize linearity.
+Another form of parallelism is to parallelize over the inputs.
+We will describe how this is a form of data parallelism, and use this as a framework to introduce shared memory and distributed parallelism.
+The interactions between these parallelization methods and application considerations will be discussed.

-## Lecture 5: Ordinary Differential Equations Across the Sciences
+## Lecture 6: Ordinary Differential Equations Across the Sciences

-## Lecture 6: Numerical Methods for ODEs
+## Lecture 7: Numerical Methods for ODEs

-## Lecture 7: Within-Method and Data-Parallelism of ODE Solvers
+## Lecture 8: Designing ODE Methods for Within-Method Parallelism